zim514/script.service.hue/README.md

     - Disable during daylight setting takes precedence over active hours
     - Not tested if end time is after midnight (Eg. activate from 6PM to 1AM)

-## Ambilight
+## Experimental Ambilight Support
-This plugin now includes experimental ambilight support.
-This will attempt to colour match your Hue lights to playing video as closely as possible.
+You can now configure multiple lights to match playing video as closely as possible.
+TH

 ## Notes:
 - Does not support multiple bridges on your network